 Notice how the code's been written.
 We created a function to compute the value of dy/dt given a value for t and y.
 This is the function called 'diff_eq'.
-Notice two peculiar things:

-• The 'diff_eq' function comes after the line that computes the solution to the ODE (the line with 'ode45' in it), but that doesn't matter.
+Notice that the 'diff_eq' function comes after the line that computes the solution to the ODE (the line with 'ode45' in it), but that doesn't matter.
 When MATLAB executes your 'm' file, it first scans through the file and looks for all the functions - these are then stored internally and can be evaluated at any time in the code.
 It is common to put the functions near the end of the file so they can easily be found.
-We will discuss the order of the statements in this file in more detail in the next section.
+In fact the diff_eq function could even be stored in a different file.